msjimc/circularMT/Guide/README.md

 <hr />

-Especially when drawing circular genomes, if the 'new' names are too long they may run off the edge of the image, this can be resolved by making ```circularMT's``` interface bigger (see below) or moving the center of the genome (see [Moving the genome's center point](#moving-the-genomes-center-point)).
+Especially when drawing circular genomes, if the selected names are too long they may run off the edge of the image, this can be resolved by making ```circularMT's``` interface bigger (Figure 18) or possibly moving the center of the genome (see [Moving the genome's center point](#moving-the-genomes-center-point)).

 ![Figure 18](images/figure18.jpg)